9 Easy Ways to Relieve Back Pain at Work

-Dr. Scott Donkin, founder of Occupational Health and Wellness Solutions consults workplaces on safety, ergonomic and health issue and states that the act of leaning forward in your chair crushes the disks in your lower back and puts strain on your neck and shoulders.
-San Francisco State University’s Dr. Erik Peper recommends these tips to help yourself naturally lean back as you work.
+Dr. Scott Donkin, founder of Occupational Health and Wellness Solutions consults workplaces on safety, ergonomic and health issues and states that the act of leaning forward in your chair crushes the disks in your lower back and puts strain on your neck and shoulders.
+San Francisco State University’s Dr. Erik Peper recommends these tips to help yourself protect your back while you work.

 2.)
-Adjust the height of your chair so you can keep your feet flat on the floor and your knees at 90-degree angles.
+Adjust the height of your chair so you can keep your feet flat on the floor and your knees at a 90-degree angle.
 You can also rest your feet on a prop, like a footrest or even a phone book, for extra support.
-Crossing your legs tightly reduces circulation in your legs and causes varicose veins, which look dark blue on your skin!

 3.)
-Remove or lower the armrests so your arms are at 90-degree angles.
-This will encourage you to hold your shoulders low, which your upper back will appreciate!
+Remove or lower the armrests so your arms are at a 90-degree angle.
+This will encourage you to hold your shoulders low, which your upper back will appreciate.

 4.)
 Keep your monitor about an arms length away and at or slightly below eye level.
-This will encourage you to sit back, instead of lean forward and reduces neck strain.
+This will encourage you to sit back, instead of leaning forward and straining your neck.
 If you find yourself squinting at your monitor, adjust the lighting to reduce strain on the eyes.